Skip to Main Content

 Applied Data Mining

 This module provides students with up-to-date information on current applications of data in both industry and research.
-Expanding on the module ‘Data Mining’, students will gain a more detailed level of understanding about how data is processed and applied on a large scale across a variety of different areas.
+It is an expansion on the module ‘Data Mining’.
+Students will gain a more detailed level of understanding about how data is processed and applied on a large scale across a variety of different areas.

-Students will develop knowledge in different areas of science and will recognise their relation to big data, in addition to understanding how large-scale challenges are being addressed with current state-of-the-art techniques.
-The module will provide recommendations on the Social Web and their roots in social network theory and analysis, in addition their adaption and extension to large-scale problems, by focusing on primer, user-generated content and crowd-sourced data, social networks (theories, analysis), recommendation (collaborative filtering, content recommendation challenges, and friend recommendation/link prediction).
+Students will develop knowledge in different areas of science and will recognise their relation to big data.
+This is an addition to the understanding of how large-scale challenges are being addressed with current state-of-the-art techniques.
+The module will provide recommendations on the Social Web and their roots in social network theory and analysis.
+They will focus on primer, user-generated content and crowd-sourced data, social networks (theories, analysis), recommendation (collaborative filtering, content recommendation challenges, and friend recommendation/link prediction).

-On completion of this module, students will be able to create scalable solutions to problems involving data from the semantic, social and scientific web, in addition to abilities gained in processing networks and performing of network analysis in order to identify key factors in information flow.
+On completion of this module, students will be able to create scalable solutions to problems involving data from the semantic, social and scientific web.
+In addition knowledge about processing networks and performing of network analysis.
+With that they can identify key factors in information flow.

 Building Big Data Systems

-In this module we explore the architectural approaches, techniques and technologies that underpin today’s Big Data system infrastructure and particularly large-scale enterprise systems.
-The module provides a broad knowledge and context of systems architecture enabling students to assess new systems technologies, to know where technologies fit in the larger scheme of enterprise systems and state of the art research thinking, and to know what to read to go deeper.
+In this module we explore the architectural approaches, techniques and technologies that underpin today’s Big Data system.
+It is all about infrastructure and particularly large-scale enterprise systems.
+The module provides a broad knowledge and context of systems architecture enabling students to assess new systems technologies.
+As a result, students will learn where technologies fit in the larger scheme of enterprise systems and state of the art research thinking.

-The principal ethos of the module is to focus on the principles of Big Data systems and applying those principles using state of the art technology to engineer and lead data science projects.
-Detailed case studies and invited industrial speakers will be used to provide supporting real-world context and a basis for interactive seminar discussions.
+This module focuses on the principles of Big Data systems.
+Students apply those principles using state of the art technology to engineer and lead data science projects.
+Detailed case studies and invited industrial speakers will be used to provide supporting real-world context.
+This gives the basis for interactive seminar discussions.

 Intelligent Data Analysis and Visualisation

 The module provides an introduction to the fundamental methods and approaches from the interrelated areas of data mining, statistical/machine learning, and intelligent data analysis.
-The module covers the entire data analysis process, starting from the formulation of a project objective, developing an understanding of the available data and other resources, up to the point of statistical modelling and performance assessment.
-The focus of the module is classification and uses the R programming language.
+The module covers the entire data analysis process: formulation of a project objective, developing an understanding of the available data and other resources, and statistical modelling and performance assessment.
+The focus is the classification and uses the R programming language.

 Optimisation and Heuristics

-Optimisation, sometimes called mathematical programming, has applications in many fields, including operational research, computer science, statistics, finance, engineering and the physical sciences.
+Optimisation, sometimes called mathematical programming, has applications in many fields.
+It is included in operational research, computer science, statistics, finance, engineering and the physical sciences.
 Commercial optimisation software is now capable of solving many industrial-scale problems to proven optimality.

 The module is designed to enable students to apply optimisation techniques to business problems.
-Building on the introduction to optimisation in the first term, students will be introduced to different problem formulations and algorithmic methods to guide decision making in business and other organisations.
+Building on the introduction to optimisation in the first term, students will be introduced to different problem formulations and algorithmic methods.
+This guides decision making in business and other organisations.

 MSc Data Science Dissertation

-This starts with the students selecting an industry or research partner, undertaking a placement in June-July, and then submitting a written dissertation of 20,000-30,000 words in early September.
+This starts with the students selecting an industry or research partner.
+There they will undertake a placement in June-July.
+Then they will submit a written dissertation of 20,000-30,000 words in early September.

 This is a self-study module designed to provide the foundation of the main dissertation, at a level considered to be of publishable quality.
-The project also offers students the opportunity to apply their technical skills and knowledge on current world class research problems and to develop an expert knowledge on a specific area.
+The project also offers students the opportunity to apply their technical skills and knowledge on current world class research problems.
+With that they develop an expert knowledge on a specific area.

-The topic of the project will vary from student to student, depending on the interests of the student and availability of research staff and industry partners.
+The topic of the project will vary from student to student.
+That depends on the interests of the student and availability of research staff and industry partners.

 Teaching and Assessment